 We collaborate, innovate and transform to push new boundaries in social work education, research and teaching at The University of Alabama School of Social Work.
 Our constant pursuit of excellence is reflected in the quality and quantity of our degree programs.
-We’re the only social work school in Alabama offering three levels of social work education – BSW, MSW, DSW and PhD degrees – to students.
+We’re the only social work school in Alabama offering three levels of social work education — bachelor’s, master’s, and doctoral — to students.

 Students in our BSW Program are prepared for entry-level careers in social and to work in a variety of settings serving diverse populations, from veterans and individuals to children and families.
 Our undergraduate students are trained to work with vulnerable populations to not only make a difference but to learn what motivates people in communities to make positive changes in their lives.
 Outstanding undergraduate social work majors can apply to our BSW Honors Professional Program, which stands out for being the only social work Honors program of its kind in the state.

-MSWOur top-ranked master’s degree prepares students for advanced social work practice with an emphasis on public and non-profit social services and on community advocacy.
+Prepares students for advanced social work practice emphasizing public and nonprofit social services and community advocacy.

 Coordinated Degree Programs